Macmachi/meteocheck/README.md

 * 🌡️ Records weather details such as temperature, precipitation, 🌬️ wind speed, ☀️ UV index, 📊 atmospheric pressure and 💧 humidity using the [open-meteo.com API](https://open-meteo.com/en/docs).
 * 🕰️ Operates 24/7, updating every hour.
 * 🚨 Sends weather alerts to a Telegram bot by :
-  * Checking every minute the weather for the upcoming 6️⃣ hours every hour.
+  * Checking every minute the weather for the upcoming 6️⃣ hours.
   * Monitoring every minute the atmospheric pressure for the next 2️⃣4️⃣ hours.
   * For each type of alert, an alert is sent only once a day
 * 📊 Dispatches monthly and yearly weather summaries.